The Complete 2025 Guide For Visiting Hobbiton In New Zealand

 Real Vegetable Gardens

 The vegetables grown are seasonal so they change depending on when you come to visit.
-I’m sure they can replace a gourd or two with some of the plastic variety to save from having to have a team of gardeners maintain the place, but the fact that they don’t should be noted.
-And it’s not about keeping a static vision of Hobbiton.
-In the wintertime, the grapes wouldn’t be hanging off the vines, so in true fashion, it doesn’t when you come and visit during that time of year.
+It would easy to replace a gourd or two with plastic ones to save from having to have a team of gardeners maintain the place, but the fact that they don’t should be commended.

 Hobbiton Movie Set: Matamata Hobbit Doors